postaljs/postal.js/README.md

 # Postal.js

-## Version 0.6.0 Release Candidate
+## Version 0.6.0

 ## What is it?
-Postal.js is a JavaScript pub/sub library that can be used in the browser, or on the server-side using Node.js.
-It extends the "eventing-style" paradigm most JavaScript developers are already familiar with by providing an in-memory message bus to which your code/components/modules/etc can subscribe & publish.
+Postal.js is an in-memory message bus - loosely inspired by AMQP - written in JavaScript.
+Postal.js runs in the browser, or on the server-side using Node.js.
+It takes a familiar "eventing-style" paradigm most JavaScript developers are already used to and extends it by providing "broker" and subscriber implementations which are more sophisticated than what you typically find in simple event delegation.

 ## Why would I use it?
-If you are looking to decouple the various components/libraries/plugins you use (client-or-server-side), applying messaging can enable you to not only easily separate concerns, but also enable you to more painlessly plug in additional components/functionality in the future.
-A pub/sub library like postal.js can assist you in picking & choosing the libraries that best address the problems you're trying to solve, without burdening you with the requirement that those libraries have to be natively interoperable.
+Using a local message bus can enable to you de-couple your web application's components in a way not possible with other 'eventing' approaches.
+In addition, strategically adopting messaging at the 'seams' of your application (e.g. - between modules, at entry/exit points for browser data and storage) can not only help enforce better overall architectural design, but also insulate you from the risks of tightly coupling your application to 3rd party libraries.
 For example:

 * If you're using a client-side binding framework, and either don't have - or don't like - the request/communication abstractions provided, then grab a library like [amplify.js](http://amplifyjs.com) or [reqwest](https://github.com/ded/reqwest).
 Then, instead of tightly coupling the two, have the request success/error callbacks publish messages with the appropriate data and any subscribers you've wired up can handle applying the data to the specific objects/elements they're concerned with.
 * Do you need two view models to communicate, but you don't want them to need to know about each other?
 Have them subscribe to the topics about which they are interested in receiving messages.
 From there, whenever a view model needs to alert any listeners of specific data/events, just publish a message to the bus.
 If the other view model is present, it will receive the notification.
 * Want to wire up your own binding framework?
 Want to control the number of times subscription callbacks get invoked within a given time frame?
 Want to keep subscriptions from being fired until after data stops arriving?
 Want to keep events from being acted upon until the UI event loop is done processing other events?
+* postal.js is extensible.
+Custom channels can be added - for example - to allow postal to communicate with other postal.js instances over websockets.
+Plugins like postal.when can be included to provide even more targeted functionality to subscribers.
 These - and more - are all things Postal can do for you.

 ## Philosophy
-Postal.js is in good company - there are many options for pub/sub in the browser.
-However, I grew frustrated with most of them because they often closely followed a DOM-eventing-paradigm, instead of providing a more substantial in-memory message bus.
-Central to postal.js are two things:
+Postal.js is in good company - there are many options for &lt;airquotes&gt;pub/sub&lt;/airquotes&gt; in the browser.
+However, I grew frustrated with most of them because they often closely followed an event-delegation-paradigm, instead of providing a structured in-memory message bus.
+Central to postal.js are three concepts:

-* channels
+* channels should be provided to allow for logical partitioning of "topics"
-* hierarchical topics (which allow plain string or wildcard bindings)
+* topcis should be hierarchical and allow plain string or wildcard bindings
+* messages should include envelope metadata

 ### Channels?
 WAT?
 A channel is a logical partition of topics.
 Conceptually, it's like a dedicated highway for a specific set of communication.
 At first glance it might seem like that's overkill for an environment that runs in an event loop, but it actually proves to be quite useful.
 Every library has architectural opinions that it either imposes or nudges you toward.
 Channel-oriented messaging nudges you to separate your communication by bounded context, and enables the kind of fine-tuned visibility you need into the interactions between components as your application grows.

 ### Hierarchical Topics
 In my experience, seeing publish and subscribe calls all over application logic is usually strong code smell.
 Ideally, the majority of message-bus integration should be concealed within app infrastructure.
 Having a hierarchical-wildcard-bindable topic system makes it very easy to keep things concise (especially subscribe calls!).
-For example, if you have a module that needs to listen to ever message published on the ShoppingCart channel, you'd simply subscribe to "\*", and never have to worry about additional subscribes on that channel again - even if you add new messages in the future.
+For example, if you have a module that needs to listen to every message published on the ShoppingCart channel, you'd simply subscribe to "\*", and never have to worry about additional subscribes on that channel again - even if you add new messages in the future.
 If you need to capture all messages with ".validation" at the end of the topic, you'd simply subscribe to "\*.validation".
+If you needed to target all messages with topics that started with "Customer." and ended with ".validation", you'd subscribe to "Customer.#.validation" (thus your subscription would capture Customer.address.validation and Customer.email.validation").

 ## How do I use it?